 The wonderful colors of different dog breeds can range quite a bit.
 Many dogs aren’t a single solid color, but rather a pattern of different colors.
 In fact, it’s incredibly rare to find dogs that have just a single color with the exception of a few breeds.

 What’s the Most Popular Dog Color?

-But what’s really interesting is that red or auburn colored dogs have by far the highest adoption rates.
+But what’s really interesting is that red or auburn colored dogs have by far the highest adoption rates in North America.
 The original belief was that blonde dogs were the most popular in regards to adoption, though new data suggests otherwise.